In the Courts

 On the Legislative Front

 - NEW YORK ENACTS COMMERCIAL GOODS TRANSPORTION INDUSTRY FAIR PLAY ACT.
 Governor Cuomo signed a bill on March 17, 2014 extending the effective date of a new IC misclassification law in New York covering the transportation and delivery industries.
 As of April 10, 2014, the law of IC misclassification in New York State will change dramatically in the transportation and delivery of commercial goods industry from the common law test to a more stringent standard for establishing IC status for drivers of commercial vehicles with a GVWR of more than 10,000 pounds.
-Our latest blog post on the topic tells companies how they can comply with the new law.
-An earlier blog post includes a detailed article co-authored by one of the co-publishers of this legal blog appearing in the New York Law Journal.
+My latest blog post on the topic tells companies how they can comply with the new law.
+An earlier blog post includes a detailed article authored by the publisher of this legal blog appearing in the New York Law Journal.

 Regulatory and Enforcement Initiatives